exit-failure/tds7000/NVRAM/README.md

 |parity|none|
 |flow control|no|

-* Please note that you reinstall the upper main board again.
+* Please note that you need to reinstall the upper main board again.
 Otherwise the scope will not turn on.
 * Start your terminal software and connect to the serial port.
 After that start your scope.
 * When the countdown appears send any character to interrupt the startup process.
 * Send `?` to display the main menu.

 ### 4. Set the settings to their proper values:

-In the main menu press `c` to get into the configuration dialog.
+In the main menu send `c` to get into the configuration dialog.
 The following table shows the right settings for a TDS7104 other models may require other settings but I would expect them to be the same.

 | setting name | value |